carreraSilvio/BrightPoolSystem/README.md

 # Bright Pool System
-Creates and manages accces to your pools.
+Creates and manages access to your pools.

 ## Features
 * Create pools when it's best for your project.